Visillect/xvcm-dataset/README.md

 Details have been published in: [X-ray and Visible Spectra Circular Motion Images Dataset](https://arxiv.org/abs/1909.13730).

-Details have been published in: X-ray and Visible Spectra Circular Motion Images Dataset.

 + Images of the same object taken in X-ray and visible spectra.
 + The rotating object images are taken every 0.5 degrees.